mavroudisv/Crux/README.md

 1. An Authority

-	To start the relay we use a terminal command in the form:
+	To start the relay the terminal command is in the form:

 	`python authority.py`

 1. A query processor

-	To start the relay we use a terminal command in the form:
+	To start the q. processor the terminal command is in the form:

 	python processor.py AUTH_IP_1-AUTH_IP_2 RELAY_IP_1-RELAY_IP_2